Hearty Beef Stroganoff with Roasted Mushrooms is a comforting meal on a cold day.

 - 1 tsp salt

-- Remaining liquid plus water to make one quart
+- remaining liquid from roast beef plus water to make one quart*

 - 8 oz dry egg noodles